Saint Patrick at the Hill of Tara

 Irish and Celtic myths and legends, Irish folklore and Irish fairy tales from the Historical Cycle

-The old pagans meet the light when Saint Patrick goes to the Hill of Tara
+The old pagans see the light when Saint Patrick goes to the Hill of Tara

 On Easter Sunday morning, in anno domine 433 it was that Patrick came face to face with the beating heart of the old religion at Tara, and did battle with the Druids.
 Although some might dispute the miraculous nature of the events that took place on that day, few argue they didn't happen, so take from that what you will!

 Laeghaire the king and his Druids had returned from their journey to Slane and had sat hungry to a lunch in their great hall, when who should walk in but Patrick himself, along with his companions.
-The king had previously set traps, snares and ambushes for Patrick, who had escaped them all, and so the king was much surprised to see him enter, but few laws were more important than those of Irish hospitality and Patrick sat as an uneasy guest.
+The king had previously set traps, snares and ambushes for Patrick, who had escaped them all, and so the king was much surprised to see him enter, but the laws of Irish hospitality were among the most important, and so Patrick sat as an uneasy guest.

 The Druids brought him his wine but craftily dropped a dose of poison from an ebony ring into his cup just before passing it to him.
 Patrick didn't notice this but made the sign of the cross over the wine, turning the poison into a lump and spilling from the cup as he raised it to his lips, so he drank unharmed.

-Incensed, the Druid howled into the sky, calling upon fell powers of old, the elder and most potent magics; the earth trembled and the sky was covered with a lowering darkness.
-Even the sun was dimmed and hell-winds howled across the fields, blowing leaves from green trees and browning the tall grass.
+Incensed, the Druid howled into the sky, calling upon grim powers of old, the elder and most potent sorceries; the earth trembled and the sky was covered with a lowering darkness.
+Even the sun was dimmed and hell-winds skittered across the fields, blowing leaves from green trees and browning the tall grass.

 Again, Patrick bid him undo what he had done, and he could not, so the Saint made the sign of the cross and the darkness turned to light in an instant, the sun warming all beneath its pleasant light.